neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 Implementation overview
 =======================

-FLOW3's AOP framework does not require a pre-processor or an aspect-aware PHP interpreter to weave in advices.
+TYPO3 Flow's AOP framework does not require a pre-processor or an aspect-aware PHP interpreter to weave in advices.
 It is implemented and based on pure PHP and doesn't need any specific PHP extension.
 However, it does require the Object Manager to fulfill its task.

-FLOW3 uses PHP's reflection capabilities to analyze declarations of aspects, pointcuts and advices and implements method interceptors as a dynamic proxy.
+TYPO3 Flow uses PHP's reflection capabilities to analyze declarations of aspects, pointcuts and advices and implements method interceptors as a dynamic proxy.
 In accordance to the GoF patterns [#]_, the proxy classes act as a placeholders for the target object.
 They are true subclasses of the original and override adviced